psyomn/oparticles/README.md

 ============

 This is a case study in OCaml in order to learn the language.
-I'll be doing something simpler in this project; I will be using OpenGL with this language in order to show some bouncing particles inside a box, with maybe, physics.
+I'll be doing something simpler in this project; ~~I will be using OpenGL with this language in order to show some bouncing particles inside a box, with maybe, physics.~~ it ended up being disastrous, and I lost too much time looking into this.
+I was not able to get any of the Gl libraries working, and there was minimal documentation as well.
+Oh well!

 The reason of this is because OCaml is said to be an industrial strength language, and graphics + calculations tend to require some sort of performance.